 It is important to recognise not all patients have an appetite for digital or remote care – whether this is access to devices, age or language barriers.
 We need to listen to the concerns of these people to build a health system that is inclusive to all.
 Remote consultations have been enforced by Covid-19 but, as we move forward, technology blended with in person care, can enable a personalised care pathway for each patient.

 We also need to work on the communication and education around technology within healthcare to ensure that its benefits are understood and embraced from all sides.
 The hybrid model of homecare and digital care has been truly transformative, advancing the patient experience and providing significant benefits to professionals and patients.
 However, further advancements can still be made.

-Using wearables to track temperature, heart rate, blood pressure, weight and activity levels, medical professionals can monitor patients in real-time.
+Using wearables to track temperature, heart rate, blood pressure, weight and activity levels enables medical professionals to monitor patients.
 Doctors and nurses can then anticipate issues during treatment, prioritise at-risk patients for in-person consultations, and intervene with potentially life-saving advice and support.

-Having instant access to this in depth, real-time information provides consultants with greater confidence whether a patient receives treatment at home or in a hospital setting.
+Having instant access to this in depth information, it provides consultants with greater confidence whether a patient receives treatment at home or in a hospital setting.
 Technology has a crucial role to play in helping healthcare providers deliver effective, scalable care, as well as enhancing patient safety and improving the experience.

 The future of cancer care, and healthcare more broadly, has to include an innovative and holistic approach.
 Providing patients with useful and accessible digital tools to better equip them whether they opt for in-person or remote care will transform the patient experience and lead to better outcomes.